nwcadence/hol-azure-azureml/Recommendation System/README.md

 ![](./imgs/4.2.1.i2.png)

-4. Navigate to the file "*ratings.csv*".
+4. Navigate to the file "*ratings.csv*" (you will need to download the data files from the data [folder](./Data)).
 Feel free to change the name of the dataset or enter a description if you'd like.
 Then click the *checkmark* button on the bottom right corner to upload the file.
 ![](./imgs/8.2.1.i1.png)

 ## 1.3.
 Recommend items to users